RaddKatt/Vagrant/vagrant_getting_started/vagrant-shared-folder-example.md

 <ol>
   <li>
     To add a shared folder, create a new stanza in your Vagrantfile, `config.vm.synced_folder`.
-The first argument is the directory on the local machine, and the second argument is where the shared folder will live on the VM:
+The first argument is the directory on the local machine, and the second argument is where the shared folder will live on the VM:<br />
     <code>$ vim Vagrantfile</code>
     <pre>
     # Share an additional folder to the guest VM.
 The first argument is